-- Sharing Your Opinion: If you already talk constantly about any sport, starting a sports blog is a great way to share your opinion with the masses on teams and recent games.
+- Sharing Your Opinion: If you already talk about any sport, starting a sports blog is a great way to share your opinion on teams and recent games with the masses.

-- Making Money: Whether you’re blogging about sports for fun or as a career, it could eventually be a way for you to make money talking about topics that you absolutely love.
+- Making Money: Whether you’re blogging about sports for fun or as a career, it could eventually be a way to make money talking about topics you love.

 - Improving Your Writing Skills: By blogging consistently, you will also be improving your writing skills which could end up helping you in your career.

-- Building Your Resume: Starting a sports blog is a great way to build your resume, and it could even lead to sports journalism offers.
+- Building Your Resume: Starting a sports blog is a great way to make your resume and could even lead to sports journalism offers.

-- Getting Free Tickets to Events: While sports blogging is already a dream job for many, it can also come with the added perks of getting free tickets to certain events.
+- Getting Free Tickets to Events: While sports blogging is already a dream job for many, it can also come with the added perks of getting free tickets to specific events.

-- Making Industry Connections: Your blog could be the gateway to meeting some of the athletes that you admire.
+- Making Industry Connections: Your blog could be the gateway to meeting some of your admired athletes.

-Whether you focus on a specific sport, a specific team, or all branches of both major and minor leagues, sports blogging is certainly a great way to let your voice be heard and make money at the same time.
+Whether you focus on a specific sport, a specific team, or all branches of both major and minor leagues, sports blogging is undoubtedly a great way to let your voice be heard and make money simultaneously.
 So, here are the steps to follow on your journey to becoming a successful sports blogger.

-Your first step is to spend a bit of time thinking about the type of sports blog you want to create.
-The reason why you need to decide on a specific focus for your sports blog is that ‘sports’ is such an extensive topic that if you start there, it’s unlikely to do well.
+Your first step is to think about the type of sports blog you want to create.
+Next, you need to decide on a specific focus for your sports blog because ‘sports’ is such an extensive topic that it’s unlikely to do well if you start there.

-A better way to start your sports blog is to focus on one area that you can cover.
-It’s best if you choose an area where you have previous knowledge and a firm understanding of the players, history, rules, techniques, player transactions, etc.
+A better way to start your sports blog is to focus on one area you can cover.
+It’s best to choose an area with previous knowledge and a firm understanding of the players, history, rules, techniques, player transactions, etc.